IrwinKwan/icse2013/irwin-icse2013-log.md

 - Semantic, Structural align well with developer's perceptions.
 	- ActionVisibilityPrivate/ActionVisibilityProtected.
 Even though the two classes aren't clearly structural dependent, developers found that they were highly related.
 - **My Takeaway:** This work highlights the benefits and usefulness of SEMANTICS (words) for identifying relatedness between classes.
+- Questions related to: "The common definition of coupling is pretty highly related to words... so you're asking them to confirm a definition."